 At GUST Independent School we recognise the possibility that adults working in the school may harm children, including governors, volunteers, supply teachers and agency staff.
-Any concerns about the conduct of other adults in the school should be taken to the headteacher without delay; any concerns about the headteacher should go to the Chair of Governors who can be contacted by [state method of contact].
+Any concerns about the conduct of other adults in the school should be taken to the headteacher without delay; any concerns about the headteacher should go to the Secretary of the Board of Trustees who can be contacted by telephone on 01670 850943.